GSoC Project Ideas 2026

 RPM (for Red Hat, Fedora, and similar systems)

-Keep the local list of peers and the certificate revocation list (CRL) updated whenever VPN clients are added, removed, or modified.
+Keep the local list of peers updated whenever VPN clients are added, removed, or modified.

 WireGuard